promanenko/gigaspaces-sbp-jekyll/spring-data-repository.markdown

 </beans>
 {%endhighlight%}

-In Java-based configuration you would have to separate groups of repositories into different sub-contexts:
+With the Java-based configuration you will have to separate groups of repositories into different sub-contexts:

 {%highlight java %}
 @Configuration